Opinion: Margaret Thatcher is far more popular with the red wall than you think

 And yet the Westminster bubble has always had a tendency to see the North as one homogenous cell bound together by our disapproval of Thatcher.
 Outside central Manchester, presumably we’re all living on the set of Billy Elliot nursing our miners-strike hangovers.
 It may come as a surprise to some, but not everyone worked in the pit.
 The majority of northern boomers and their offspring didn’t visit a picket line: they read about it like everyone else.
 The fact that political heavyweights are choosing to exploit this remark by Johnson shows that what they think is important to us rarely ever is.

 Forgive me for thinking that this concern for our “red wall” feelings is both irrational and unwarranted.
-Boris Johnson’s comment was not controversial, nor does it deserve faux-outrage.
+Johnson’s comment was not controversial, nor does it deserve faux-outrage.

 Join our new commenting forum